Heartland Home Loan FAQs

 -

 Yes, you can pay your loan back early by paying the full prepayment amount.
+If you have a Heartland Revolving Credit Home Loan, you can pay off and re-draw the account at any time at no cost.

 You can also repay some of your loan at any time.
 However, any part prepayment must not be less than any minimum prepayment amount we specify in the loan agreement (currently being $100 for a floating interest rate or $1,000 for a fixed rate loan portion).
 We may also charge you an administrative fee and, if a loan portion with a fixed rate is being repaid, an amount equal to the reasonable estimate of our loss arising from the part prepayment (if any).